khaleesicodes/Matilda/README.md

 ## Configuration
 Matilda comes with a module-based whitelisting approach, permission can be set per module and are enforced accordingly.
-If your projects does not use modules consider to change it, it is not only needed to use Matilda but also recommenede by the [Secure Coding Guidelines for Java SE](https://www.oracle.com/java/technologies/javase/seccodeguide.html)
+If your projects does not use modules consider to change it, it is not only needed to use Matilda but also recommenede by the [Secure Coding Guidelines for Java SE](https://www.oracle.com/java/technologies/javase/seccodeguide.html).
+If you want to understand what modules are and aren't better read this [Blogpost](https://inside.java/2021/09/10/what-are-modules-about/) by Ron Pressler.

 Configuration can also be done via the CLI or build file following the naming scheme:
 ```bash